FlareSolverr/FlareSolverr/README.md

 ## Captcha Solvers

+:warning: At this time none of the captcha solvers work.
+You can check the status in the open issues.
+Any help is welcome.

 Sometimes CloudFlare not only gives mathematical computations and browser tests, sometimes they also require the user to solve a captcha.
 If this is the case, FlareSolverr will return the error `Captcha detected but no automatic solver is configured.`